How to correct a laid paper

 • withdrawing and re-laying the paper

-Any of these options may involve additional cost.
-Where possible, to minimise the cost, corrections should be dealt with before print copies are dispatched to Parliament or stakeholders.
+Any of the options may involve additional cost.
+Where possible, to minimise cost, corrections should be dealt with before initial print distribution and web publishing.

 Stickering

-‘Stickering’ can take place if a minor error is identified after a document has been printed, but generally prior to it being laid.
+‘Stickering’ takes place if a minor error is identified after a document has been printed, but generally before laying and initial publication.

 Correction slips

-Organisations must obtain Journal Office approval before correction slips are distributed in print or online.
+Journal Office approval must be obtained before correction slips are distributed in print or online.

 House of Commons Paper correction slip template (DOC, 0.02 MB)